helm/charts/stable/kubemonkey/README.md

 | `args.logLevel`           | go log level                                        | 5                                |
 | `args.logDir`             | log directory                                       | /var/log/kube-monkey             |

-after all you can simply edit copy of values.yaml with your prefered configs and run as below
+after all you can simply edit copy of values.yaml with your prefered configs and run as below.

 ```console
 $ helm install --name my-release stable/kubemonkey --values values.yaml